Academic Catalog 2024-2025

 B or Better Policy

-The MFT program requires students to maintain a level of competence determined as "B or Better" in all courses, in addition to cumulative GPA requirements.
+The MFT department requires students to maintain a level of competence determined as "B or Better" in all courses, in addition to cumulative GPA requirements.
 The "B or Better" policy requires that students achieve an "A," "A-," "B+," or "B" in a class to receive credit and is a program requirement to advance to subsequent courses.
 If a student gets any grade less than a B (which includes B-, C+, C, or lower), the student will be required to retake the course.
 Failure to meet this standard may cause a delay in admission into practica, and could delay the student's graduation.
 Each class can only be retaken one time; failure to pass a course on a second attempt will result in dismissal from the MFT program.

 Assistance to Students with Disabilities

-The MFT program provides accommodations for students with disabilities recognized by the Student disAbility Resource Center.
+The MFT department provides accommodations for students with disabilities recognized by the Student disAbility Resource Center.
 The department encourages students who require additional support beyond their identified accommodations to access the University's resources, such as the Writing Center and University Library Resources.

 Professional Conduct

-Courses in the MFT Department can include controversial topics and perspectives that require in-depth, experiential, and reflective discussions and exercises.
-The nature of the program may requires that students share personal beliefs and reveal aspects central to their cultural, ethnic, religious, or ability-status backgrounds.
+Courses in the MFT Program can include controversial topics and perspectives that require in-depth, experiential, and reflective discussions and exercises.
+The nature of the program requires that students share personal beliefs and reveal aspects central to their cultural, ethnic, religious, or ability-status backgrounds.
 The program expects the students to maintain an environment of respect for professors and fellow students at all times.
 Students who are disruptive or disrespectful to the sensitive nature in a course may have their participation points deducted, given a lower grade, or even removed from the class.

 Academic Dishonesty